openshift/enhancements/enhancements/monitoring/scrape-profiles.md

       scrapeProfile: full
 ```

-The different profiles would be pre-defined by us.
+The different profiles would be pre-defined by the OpenShift monitoring team.
 Once a profile is selected CMO then populates the main Prometheus CR to select resources that implement the requested profile -- using [pod|service]MonitorSelector and the label `monitoring.openshift.io/scrape-profile` (profile label) -- this way Prometheus would select monitors from two sets:
 - monitors with the profile label and the requested label value (profile)
 - monitors without the profile label present (additionally to the current namespace selector).